-Dan Humphrey Almost Wasn’t Gossip Girl & The Other Options Would Have Made So Much More Sense
+These Other Characters Were Almost Gossip Girl & Honestly, It Would Have Made Way More Sense

 In December of 2012, the pop culture universe exploded when Dan Humphrey was revealed as Gossip Girl.
 To this day, fans comment on the controversial decision to reveal the Brooklyn outsider as the puppet master of the affluent Upper East Siders in the end.
 (Even actor Penn Badgley has commented on the Gossip Girl ending’s lack of rhyme or reason in recent years.)
 Although optimists could back it up with the romanticized idea that Dan was just trying to get closer to It Girl Serena (Blake Lively), who he ended up marrying, the masses really didn’t see it coming.
 But, apparently, there were also two other characters who could have been Gossip Girl — and they could’ve been arguably as shocking and (un)believable.